cybercom-finland/vagrant-deltacloud-provider/README.md

 * Test and fix volume management commands.
 * Test and fix instance management commands.
 * Fix the automatic tests.
+* Fix the error messages for the error situations.
+Now all errors give tangentially relevant stacktraces only.

 ## Summary